 Uterine fibroids can cause painful and life-altering symptoms for many women, especially as they get larger and put more pressure on your uterus.
 While a hysterectomy and myomectomy used to be the best answer to improve a woman’s quality of life, they are no longer the only option on the table.
 At Fibroid Institute Dallas, we don’t believe you need to decide between suffering in silence and having an invasive surgery.
 That is why we are dedicated to treating fibroids using Uterine Fibroid Embolization (UFE), the gold standard in non-surgical fibroid treatment.

 Do you have questions about your fibroid symptoms or risk for fibroids?
-Request a free phone consultation with Dr. Suzanne Slonim, voted a top doctor for women in North Texas and the leader in UFE fibroid treatment without surgery.
+Request a telehealth consult or office consult appointment with Dr. Suzanne Slonim, voted a top doctor for women in North Texas and the leader in UFE fibroid treatment without surgery.
 To learn more about the revolutionary, non-surgical, fibroid treatment Uterine Fibroid Embolization (UFE), call the fibroid specialist in Dallas, TX at 214-838-6440.

 This information is not a substitute for professional medical advice.
 Prior to starting any new treatment or questions regarding a medical condition, always seek the advice of your doctor or other qualified health provider.